-As of December 31, 2014, we had cash, cash equivalents and marketable securities of \$16.6 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements for at least the next months.
+As of June 30, 2015, we had cash and cash equivalents of \$9.9 million.
+Subsequent to June 30, 2015, we received gross proceeds of \$40.0 million from our sale of 12,944,984 shares of Series C convertible preferred stock in August 2015 and we agreed to make an upfront payment of \$8.0 million to Rigel within 30 business days of August 27, 2015 in connection with our license of rights to our JAK inhibitors and related intellectual property from Rigel.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 18 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 See "- Liquidity and Capital Resources."